Content at Giving Compass

 The search parameters are broad and inclusive of topics highlighted by major community foundations, NGOs, and academia.

 These algorithms have initially been trained by people who have many decades of experience in philanthropy and donor support.
 Each piece that is pulled into the system is then vetted in several ways.

 Is it aligned with the core principles of Impact-Driven Philanthropy?
 These principles were developed in partnership with a collaborative of experts and donors who share a common vision for strengthening supports for individual donors, and we encourage you to read them.

 Next, we ask whether it answers one or more of the five questions donors seek to answer according to research done by Stanford’s Effective Philanthropy Lab:

 - What giving vehicle should I use?

 - How do I develop a giving strategy?

 - Where can I learn with others?

-We aggregate this data using the same technology and principles described in the Articles and Learning Resources Section.
-In 2018 we will integrate via APIs (Application Programming Interfaces) with the top technologies powering event registrations in the US
+We aggregate this data using the same principles described in the Articles and Learning Resources section.

 How do we curate issue funds?